-Strategic Risk s unable to maint uate training post Strategic Objective Investing in Our People/Patient Safety Lead Committee Workforce/ Quality Risk Rating Current Target Risk Type Staff Tracker Executive Lead Medical Director Consequence 4 4 Risk Appetite Avoid 25 Date of Assessment Likelihood 2 2 Risk Treatment Strategy Treat 20 - Date of Review 16/08/21 Risk Rating 8 8 10 5 Nov Dec Jan Feb Mar Apr May Jun July Aug Score Target variable levels of support; and, persistent concerns around behaviours by consultants perceived as belittling / inappropriate / bullying.
+Strategic Risk If the Trust is unable to maintain a compliant training environment, 11 postgraduate training posts remain under threat of removal by HEE.
+Strategic Objective Investing in Our People/Patient Safety Lead Committee Workforce/ Quality Risk Rating Current Target Risk Type Staff Tracker Executive Lead Medical Director Consequence 4 4 Risk Appetite Avoid 25 Date of Assessment Likelihood 2 2 Risk Treatment Strategy Treat 20 - Date of Review 16/08/21 Risk Rating 8 8 10 5 Nov Dec Jan Feb Mar Apr May Jun July Aug Score Target support; and, persistent concerns around behaviours by consultants perceived as belittling / inappropriate / bullying.
 Risk raised in November 2019 following HEE TV quality meeting.
+DME, MD).
+Change in clinical leadership model within the service.
+Formative external review (Berendt consulting).
+Close liaison with HEE TV Head of School.
 Developmental work with consultant body and other senior clinicians in relation to vision and agreement of an ambitious forward-looking programme of work.
-Agreement around further investments within the department to improve the working lives of trainees and the quality of the training environment. posts approved in order to move away from a single tier middle grade rota 24/7.
+Agreement around further investments within the department to improve the working lives of trainees and the quality of the training environment. in order to move away from a single tier middle grade rota 24/7.
 This currently sits in part with the Head of School as a rotation is envisaged.
-The COVID-19 situation has resulted in additional complexity (development work etc.) Belinda Dewar (Wee Culture) across the maternity department, using appreciative inquiry.
-Recruitment in progress of additional middle grade doctors with anticipated start date August 2021.
-June has been fed back to the Trust in writing.
-The risk has been closed from the HEE-TV risk register. -- --- --- --- -- -- --
+The COVID-19 situation has resulted in additional complexity (development work etc.) Dewar (Wee Culture) across the maternity department, using appreciative inquiry.
+Recruitment in progress of additional middle grade doctors with anticipated start date August 2021. fed back to the Trust in writing.
+The risk has been closed from the HEE-TV risk register. --- -- -- --- --- -- -- --